johnvictorfs/johnvictorfs/README.md

 Hello there!
 I am a Computer Science student, and Software Developer, currently situated in Brazil.

-Reach out to me on LinkedIn if you want to talk!
+Reach out to me on LinkedIn to have a chat!

 ![](https://github-readme-stats.vercel.app/api?username=johnvictorfs&show_icons=true&hide_border=true&hide_rank=true)